Pengyang233/THUMVFV-3V-Database/README.md

 # THU-LMVFV Database

-THU-LMVFV database, a multi-view finger vein database collected over two sessions with an average interval of 45.8 days, including 660 classes with 12 samples per class.
+THU-LMVFV database, a multi-view finger vein database collected over two sessions with an average interval of 45.8 days, includs 660 classes with 12 samples per class.
 Three types of ROIs are provided.

 ### Publish date:
 2023-06